marlene32100/nordicGlamping/README.md

 Another problem I found is that the form is submitted also if the message texarea does not fulfill the requirements I wrote on my code (at least 70 char).
 The alert immediately tells the user that he/she should add more details if the text is too short, but the form is submitted anyway.
 This will not affect the user experience, but it will affect the owner's side because too many emails can be sent with a text that might be too short.
+To prevent this, I added a checkbox which adds one more step before clicking the submitting bottom.

 Html and Css have been validated with [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/).